 "Auschwitz was a walk in the park compared to Treblinka" - Hershl Sperling, Holocaust survivor

-The Jericho Trumpet was removed from later models of the Stuka, as the Germans quickly came to the conclusion that equipping a bomber with its own air raid siren to warn the enemy was counter-productive.
+- The Jericho Trumpet was removed from later models of the Stuka, as the Germans quickly came to the conclusion that equipping a bomber with its own air raid siren to warn the enemy was counter-productive.
 Not to mention that the sirens caused a fair bit of drag and the lack of siren prior to being bombed ended up being a nasty surprise.

-Stupid Jetpack Hitler: Nazi Germany developed some advanced technologies that were ahead of their time, such as the first operational jet airplanes, ballistic missiles and cruise missiles.
+- Stupid Jetpack Hitler: Nazi Germany developed some advanced technologies that were ahead of their time, such as the first operational jet airplanes, ballistic missiles and cruise missiles.
 German scientists also played a key role in the development of the US and Soviet ballistic missile and space programs after the war.
 But no jetpacks; there was some experimenting with a Helicopter Pack meant to be distributed to German soldiers for increased mobility in urban environments, but, like many Wunder weapons, it did not pan out from some early drawing board designs.

 - Those Wacky Nazis: The pervasive image of nazism led to this trope in popular culture.

 - The VJ Day Kiss: Reenactment of the famous photo of a sailor and a nurse kissing in Times Square in celebration of American victory.

 - Wartime Cartoon: Every major cartoon-producing studio in Hollywood produced propaganda cartoons with various aims (supporting the war effort, vilifying the enemy, and so forth).
 Other nations such as Germany, Japan, and USSR also produced propaganda cartoons.